 I’m always searching for new locations to shoot, but I am sceptical of places like Iceland, Nambia or Lofoton in Norway where everybody goes.
+The fashionable places.
 I invest more time looking at further off and less photographed locations such as the Altiplano of Bolivia and Argentina, Japan or North Eastern Brazil.
-These are the landscapes I’m interested, hopefully in time with more knowledge i may run tours to in the next few years.
+These are the landscapes I’m interested in.

 The locations I mentioned are places that have gotten under my skin and created an itch to return.
 I believe that we often need at least two visits to any potential area: the first is to see its potential and try and understand what may be possible - to know what will work and what won’t.
 The second is where I’ll actually try and photograph and tap into the essence of the place, already equipped with a more refined viewpoint because of the initial scouting.